neondatabase/website/content/docs/guides/manage-database-access.md

     </CodeBlock>

 2. Create a new database.
 Call it `app_db`.
-Neon supports creating databases with the Neon console, the Neon API, and SQL.
+Neon supports creating databases with the Neon console, CLI, API, and SQL.
 Here, we use SQL.

     ```sql
     CREATE DATABASE app_db;